Ramana Maharshi: Commencement of Ramanasramam (1922–1930)

-From 1922 until his death in 1950 Ramana Maharshi lived in Sri Ramanasramam, the ashram that developed around his mother's tomb.
+From 1922 until his death in 1950, Ramana Maharshi lived in Sri Ramanasramam, the ashram that developed around his mother's tomb.
 Ramana Maharshi often walked from Skandashram to his mother's tomb.
-In December 1922 he did not return to Skandashram, and settled at the base of the Hill, and Sri Ramanasramam started to develop.
-At first, there was only one hut at the samadhi, but in 1924 two huts, one opposite the samadhi and the other to the north, were erected.
-The so-called Old Hall was built in 1928.
-Ramana Maharshi lived there until 1949.
+In December 1922, he did not return to Skandashram, and settled at the base of the Hill, and Sri Ramanasramam started to develop.
+At first, there was only one hut at the samadhi, but in 1924 two huts were erected – one opposite the samadhi and the other to the north.
+The so-called Old Hall was built in 1928, where Ramana Maharshi lived until 1949.

 Sri Ramanasramam grew to include a library, hospital, post-office and many other facilities.
 Ramana Maharshi displayed a natural talent for planning building projects.
 Annamalai Swami gave detailed accounts of this in his reminiscences.
-Until 1938, Annamalai Swami was entrusted with the task of supervising the projects, and received his instructions from Ramana Maharshi directly.
+Until 1938, Annamalai Swami was entrusted with the task of supervising the projects and received his instructions directly from Ramana Maharshi.

-Sri Ramana Maharshi led a modest and renunciate life.
-However, according to David Godman, who has written extensively about Ramana Maharshi, a popular image of him as a person who spent most of his time doing nothing except sitting silently in samadhi is highly inaccurate.
+Ramana Maharshi led a modest and renunciate life.
+However, according to David Godman, who has written extensively about Ramana Maharshi, the popular image of him as a person who spent most of his time doing nothing except sitting silently in samadhi is highly inaccurate.
 From the period when an Ashram began to rise around him after his mother arrived, until his later years when his health failed, Ramana Maharshi was actually quite active in Ashram activities such as cooking and stitching leaf plates.

 Discovery by westerners (1930–1940)

 In 1931 a biography of Ramana Maharshi, Self Realisation: The Life and Teachings of Ramana Maharshi, written by B. V. Narasimha, was published.
 Ramana Maharshi then became relatively well known in and out of India after 1934 when Paul Brunton, having first visited Ramana Maharshi in January 1931, published the book A Search in Secret India.
 In this book he describes how he was compelled by the Paramacharya of Kanchi to meet Ramana Maharshi, his meeting with Ramana Maharshi, and the effect this meeting had on him.
 Brunton also describes how Ramana Maharshi's fame had spread, "so that pilgrims to the temple were often induced to go up the hill and see him before they returned home".
 Brunton calls Ramana Maharshi "one of the last of India's spiritual supermen", and describes his affection toward Ramana Maharshi:

 While staying at Sri Ramanasramam, Brunton had an experience of a "sublimely all-embracing" awareness, a "Moment of Illumination".
-The book was a best-seller, and introduced Ramana Maharshi to a wider audience in the west.
+The book was a best-seller and introduced Ramana Maharshi to a wider audience in the west.
 Resulting visitors included Paramahansa Yogananda, Somerset Maugham (whose 1944 novel The Razor's Edge models its spiritual guru after Ramana Maharshi), Mercedes de Acosta and Arthur Osborne, the last of whom was the first editor of Mountain Path in 1964, the magazine published by Ramanasramam.